lilcoded7/python-classes-Test-/README.md

 inherited by MTN and Vodafone Class function

-  *.
-PEP 8
+  •   PEP 8

 pip 8 format applied in naming variable
 And code indentation

-  *.
-Polymorphism
+  • Polymorphism
 Both Network(MTN and Vodafone) money transfer override

-  *.
-Encapsulation
+  • Encapsulation
 Transaction class, MTN class and Vodafone classes
 Well structured and inheriting from the parent class

-  * SOLID
+  • SOLID
 There in a solid flow in Transaction class and Database Performing one functionality such as

-•The Transactions class
+*.
+The Transactions class
 Money withdrawal
 Money transfer
 Deposit
 etc
-.Data Base
+*.
+Data Base
 Saving Users detail
 etc

-  *Abstraction
+  • Abstraction
  Class objects